Aarya025/PRODIGY_CS_05/README.md

 This tool is intended for educational purposes and should be used ethically.
 Unauthorized use of this tool in malicious activities is strictly prohibited.

-### Instructions to Create the README.md File:

-1. **Create a README.md File**:
-   In your terminal, navigate to your project directory and create a new `README.md` file:

-   touch README.md
-Edit the README.md File: Open the README.md file in a text editor and copy the above content into it.
-Modify any sections as needed to fit your project specifics.

-Save and Commit the Changes: After editing the file, save it.
-Then, use the following commands to add and commit it to your Git repository:

-git add README.md
-git commit -m "Add README file for Network Packet Analyzer" Push to GitHub: Finally, push the changes to your GitHub repository:

-git push origin main